 Last, Stuff Shaming, The Final Countdown, and Skewer all provide automatic damage to an opponent after a specific trigger (either Reckoning or card draw), and all three cards are "stuck" to either your opponent's Hero card or a card in their Hoard.
 There are relatively few ways to get rid of cards that get stuck to you in the Munchkin Collectible Card Game, so this could be a reliable source of regular damage.

-Another type of card it's important to pull in a draft is removal, and the Munchkin Collectible Card Game is no exception.
-I'll loosely define removal in the Munchkin Collectible Card Game as any card that's going to get you out of some damage either by preventing it, by squishing or blocking a Monster, by removing a Monster from a fight, or by interrupting or stopping a Mischief card's effects.
+Another type of card it's important to pull in a draft is one that's going to get you out of some damage, and the Munchkin Collectible Card Game is no exception, with cards that can get you out of some damage by preventing it, by squishing or blocking a Monster, by removing a Monster from a fight, or by interrupting or stopping a Mischief card's effects.

-Flaming Armor, Belt Buckler, all the Allies, Clobberknocker, Big Baby Bandage, Doge!, and Spin Kick all act as removal in this deck.
+Flaming Armor, Belt Buckler, all the Allies, Clobberknocker, Big Baby Bandage, Doge!, and Spin Kick in this deck all work this way.

-Another kind of card it can be good to pull in a draft (though not before any of the types I've mentioned before) is what I'll call utility cards.
-Utility cards provide some benefit, optimally recurring from the Hoard, that boost your overall strategy.
-Utility cards might do something like one of the following:
+Another kind of card it can be good to pull in a draft are cards that provide some benefit, optimally recurring from the Hoard, that boost your overall strategy.
+These cards might do something like one of the following:

 - Give you extra gold, or the chance at extra gold.

-- Provide extra card draw.
+- Provide extra card draws.
 Barbarian the Librarian has a card draw effect.